 1301 College Ave.

-Fredericksburg, VA 22401.
+Fredericksburg, VA 22401

 Staff members will then notify the student who can pick up the flowers from the office in Marye House.
 Delivery should be made Monday through Friday between 8 a.m. and 5 p.m.
-Florists may not deliver directly to the residence halls.
+Florists will not deliver directly to the residence halls.